wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/use-your-own-container-registry.md

           Create a personal access token (PAT) and use it in place of the password.
 You cannot use your own GitHub password.
 You must provide a [PAT token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classicn).

-## Auto-deploy images in Choreo with an external CI/build pipeline
+## Auto-deploy images in {{ product_name }} with an external CI/build pipeline

-Choreo does not have automatic detection and deployment for newly added images or tags in the linked container registry.
-To overcome this limitation, Choreo allows you to integrate your own CI pipelines and initiate deployments manually.
+{{ product_name }} does not have automatic detection and deployment for newly added images or tags in the linked container registry.
+To overcome this limitation, {{ product_name }} allows you to integrate your own CI pipelines and initiate deployments manually.
 This approach enables you to use your existing CI setup or build a pipeline for image creation and pushing.
 You can then trigger automatic deployments using a webhook.

 Follow the steps below to configure your CI/build pipeline:

-1. Build and push the container image associated with a Choreo component to your container registry.
+1. Build and push the container image associated with a {{ product_name }} component to your container registry.
-2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project**, and finally the relevant **Component**.
+2. In the {{ product_name }} Console top navigation menu, select the **Organization**, then the **Project**, and finally the relevant **Component**.
 3. In the left navigation menu, click **DevOps** and then click **External CI**.
 4. Generate a token for your CI pipeline from the **Manage Tokens** section.